jacrooty/jacrooty.github.io/index.md

-## Goal: Building Products for a Better Future
+## Goal: Building Products for a Better Future & For Humankind

 The new model for product leadership in a uncertain, highly competitive and turbulent market is coordinating high performance, cross-functional teams working in around the globe and mastering the process of orchestrating people and fine-tuning processes though its adaptive lifecycle to create high-value offerings.